-Irish Car Bomb Cupcakes feature a Guinness chocolate cupcake filled with Irish whiskey ganache, topped with Baileys Irish Cream buttercream!
-These are delicious edible variations of the politically incorrect cocktail of the same name.
+These chocolate Guinness cupcakes are filled with Irish whiskey ganache and topped with Bailey's Irish Cream frosting!
+These are delicious edible variations of a politically incorrect cocktail.
 Regardless of what you call them, they are delicious celebratory sweets perfect to honor St. Patrick's Day!

 Long after your green tee-shirts and shamrock-covered hats are put into hibernation, these cupcakes will still haunt you.
-The name comes from a cocktail where a shot of Irish whiskey and Baileys Irish Cream is dropped into a pint of Irish stout (typically Guinness).
+These chocolate Guinness cupcakes are inspired by a cocktail where a shot of Irish whiskey and Bailey's Irish Cream is dropped into a pint of Irish stout, typically Guinness.

-You may feel equally as guilty afterwards, be it from the decadent Baileys buttercream or the whiskey-spiked ganache filling, but life is a celebration so I say just go with it.
+You may feel equally as guilty afterwards, be it from the decadent Bailey's buttercream frosting or the Irish whiskey-spiked ganache filling, but life is a celebration so I say just go with it.
 St. Patrick's Day is typically a holiday of excess so if you're not being a little naughty, then what's the point?

 - Chocolate Peanut Butter Cup Cupcakes

 Tried this recipe?
 Please leave a star ⭐️⭐️⭐️⭐️⭐️ rating in the recipe card below and/or a review in the comments section further down the page.
 You can also follow me on social media on Facebook, Instagram, and Pinterest!